javascript-tutorial/en.javascript.info/1-js/11-async/06-promisify/article.md

 f(...).then(arrayOfResults => ..., err => ...)
 ```

-In some cases, `err` may be absent at all: `callback(result)`, or there's something exotic in the callback format, then we can promisify such functions manually.
+In some cases, `err` may be absent at all: `callback(result)`, or there's something exotic in the callback format, then we can promisify such functions without using the helper, manually.

 There are also modules with a bit more flexible promisification functions, e.g. [es6-promisify](https://github.com/digitaldesignlabs/es6-promisify).
 In Node.js, there's a built-in `util.promisify` function for that.